Sæbø sword

 The Sæbø sword (also known as the Thurmuth sword) is an early 9th-century Viking sword, found in a barrow at Sæbø, Vikøyri, in Norway's Sogn region in 1825.
 It is now held at the Bergen Museum in Bergen, Norway.

-The sword has an inscription on its blade, which has been identified as a runic inscription incorporating a swastika symbol by Stephens (1867).
+The sword has an inscription on its blade, which has been identified by George Stephens (1867) as a runic inscription incorporating a swastika symbol.
 The blade is poorly preserved, and the inscription barely legible, but if Stephens' interpretation is correct, the sword would be a unique example of a Viking-era sword with a runic blade inscription.

 Description

 The sword itself is categorized as 'Type C' by Petersen (1919), who notes that it is unique in showing remnants of a metal thread at the broadsides of the upper hilt, compared to other specimens of the type which show horizontal ridges or protruding edges, or less commonly inlaid forged stripes or protruding moldings that seem to be imitations of twisted or smooth thread.
 It is described as an imitation of a foreign [continental] sword inscription because of the lack of parallels in native tradition.
 There is an inscription realised in iron inlay along the center of the blade, close to the hilt.